 4 examples showcasing exactly what alternative investments are

-Alternative investments surround a multitude of facets of our lives on a day-to-day basis, but when faced with the question of ‘what are alternative investments?’ many experienced investors can often be stumped for a definitive answer.
+Alternative investments surround a multitude of facets of our lives on a day-to-day basis, but when faced with the question of ‘what are alternative investments?’ some investors can be stumped for a definitive answer.

 Whether it’s the through the cryptocurrency phenomenon we’ve witnessed in recent years that made headlines after multiple market crashes following comments by Elon Musk, or the venture capital-oriented TV programmes like 'Dragon's Den' that we see streamed daily across the globe, alternative investments are more closely intertwined with our everyday lives than many first expect.

 When looking to fully understand what makes an alternative investment, before identifying some popular examples, first it can be useful to find a common definition for this broadly assigned term.